Going Dutch is an often-used phrase throughout the world. However, it is not the only one out there related to the ‘Dutch’.

 Ever wondered why there are quite a few sayings about the Dutch?
-Well, apparently it is because we were one of the first nations to travel the world.
-In those early days it wasn’t common to leave your country of origin and many never did.
-But, there were a few brave men (sorry ladies, no women conquering the world at that stage yet..) that took it upon themselves to map and explore the world.
-The Dutch were in some countries the first foreigners ever sighted.
-Therefore, strange, or at least uncommon behaviour, was often classified as ‘Dutch’.
-Not because it was typically Dutch or anything, but because it was something people had never seen before until the Dutch came around.
-Anyway, I thought it would be fun to have a look at what we are known for around the world.
+Apparently, it’s because the Dutch were one of the first nations to travel the world.
+In those early days, it wasn’t common to leave your country of origin, and many never did.
+But, there were a few brave men (sorry ladies, no women conquering the world at that stage yet) that took it upon themselves to map and explore the world.

-Going Dutch is probably the most famous one of all of them and very well known around the world: splitting the bill.
-So far so good.
-Splitting the bill is splitting the bill right?
-Wrong.
-Is the bill going to be divided equally amongst a number of people?
-Or, does everybody pay their own share?
-Or even, do we split the food evenly, but then pay drinks separately?
-Anyway, depending on what you are planning on eating and drinking, choose your system wisely.
+Going Dutch is probably the most famous one of them all and very well known around the world and refers to splitting the bill.
+Pretty straight-forward, right?
+Not really, because there are a number of things you need to take into account.
+Is the bill going to be divided equally amongst a number of people or does everybody pay their own share?
+Do we split the food equally and pay for drinks separately?
+Depending on what you are planning on eating and drinking, choose your system wisely.

 A Dutch agreement is an agreement made whilst being drunk, and of which both parties, most of the time, have no recollection of.
-Basically, both parties were so drunk when they made the deal neither will be able to recall making the deal the next day and have to be reminded of it by other people that were present.
-I guess, if you are planning on closing a Dutch agreement with anyone, do it without witnesses.
+In other words, both parties were so drunk when they made the deal that neither will be able to recall making it the next day and will have to be reminded of it by the other people that were present.
+If you are planning on closing a Dutch agreement with anyone, I would advise you to do it without a witness.
 That’s your safest bet.

-Not many people know this one, even though it’s good, and so Dutch!
+Not many people know this one, but it’s very Dutch!
+How does a Dutch auction work?
 It is basically the opposite of a regular auction.
-Normally auctions start with a certain amount and then go up, until no one is bidding anymore.
-A Dutch auction however starts off with a high amount and then goes down until any one person stops the auctioneer and the that’s the price the buyer pays.
+Normally, auctions start at a certain price and then go up until no one is bidding anymore.
+A Dutch auction, however, starts off at a high amount of money and then goes down until any one person stops the auctioneer.
+That’s the price the buyer ends up paying.

-#5 Dutch Courage- kind of courage that never ends well
+5. Dutch Courage — the kind of courage that never ends well

-This is courage we are all familiar with.
-You could just say it as it is and call it ‘overestimating oneself’, but by giving it a cute name I guess the things you do under the influence of Dutch courage just sounds less stupid.
-It’s the courage that arises after having a few drinks.
+This is the courage we are all familiar with.
+It’s the overly-confident kind of courage that arises after having a few drinks.
 The ‘of course I can run down the street with my shoelaces tight up together whilst carrying a crate of beers’.
-That kind of courage..
+That kind of courage.
 The kind that never ends well.
 Never.

-These phrases might not be the most flattering of sayings about us, but most of them came about centuries ago.
-Imagine spending months on a boat, getting off, having a few drinks and do something stupid.
+While these phrases may not be the most flattering to the Dutch, it’s good to keep in mind that most of them came about centuries ago.
+Imagine spending months on a boat, getting off in a foreign country, having a few drinks, and doing something stupid.
 ‘Watch that guy and his Dutch courage’.
-Could have happened to best of us.
-Do that a couple of times and you’re famous for it.
+Could have happened to the best of us.
+Do it a couple of times and you’re famous for it.